-June 30, 2018 December 31, 2017
+September 30, December 31,

+2018 2017

 \$ \$

-Balance, beginning of year 1.3 2.4
+Balance, beginning of period/year 1.3 2.4

 Recognition of provision for lease return conditions - 0.6

 Gain on derecognition of provision for lease return conditions - (1.6)

-Accretion - 0.1
+Accretion 0.1 0.1

-Effects of exchange rate changes on the provision balance 0.1 (0.2)
+Effects of exchange rate changes on the provision balance - (0.2)

-Balance, end of year 1.4 1.3
+Balance, end of period/year 1.4 1.3

 Less: current portion 1.4 0.1

 Non-current portion - 1.2

 The provision for lease return conditions represents the present value of management's best estimate of the future outflow of economic benefits that will be required to settle the obligation at the end of the leases.
 Such costs have been estimated based on contractual commitments and the Company's specific history.
-The provision has been reduced to the cost of deferred heavy maintenance included in property, plant and equipment and is being amortized over the remaining terms of the leases.

-9. CONVERTIBLE DEBENTURES
+9. Convertible debentures